 “Let’s slip off to a sand dune and kick up a little dust” — Maria Muldaur

-Palm Springs is enjoying a reverberation after a renovation and these days it’s more than just golf.
+Palm Springs has been enjoying a reverberation after a renovation and these days it’s more than just golf.

 The Interstate 10 is almost 2500 miles from coast to coast, California to Florida, beach to beach, and a lot of flat in between, plus you have to slap your own face every now and again if you drive it, for many reasons.

-Today we’re out west in the growing effervescent oasis known as Palm Springs in The Coachella Valley – 107 miles east of LA and 268 miles west of Phoenix off that long 10 Freeway, and it is thriving.
-Even Branson’s building a hotel here.
+Today we’re out west in the effervescent oasis known as Palm Springs in The Coachella Valley – 107 miles east of LA and 268 miles west of Phoenix off that long 10 Freeway, and it’s thriving.

 Sheltered by four mountain ranges and covering 94 square miles.
 You didn’t know it was that big.
 It’s old Hollywood mixed with resort vibe, a pool-centric setting (with over 50,000 pools) balanced between activity, serious relaxation, and party central.
 It’s all here – over 130 hotels and resorts, plenty of great restaurant and entertainment spots, luxury spas, salons, galleries, museums, boutiques all spread in mid-century modernist architecture befitting the desert landscape.